 25 Shop virtual

-Virtual vegan markets have taken off in the last year, and they’re ideal for stocking up on staples and discovering new plant-based products.
+Virtual vegan markets have taken off in the last few years, and they’re ideal for stocking up on staples and discovering new plant-based products.
 From vegan meats like Beyond Meat and Impossible Foods to rare finds not yet available at the supermarket, virtual marketplaces like PlantBelly and GTFO It’s Vegan are great places to check off your Veganuary shopping list.

 26 Batch cook

 If you plan to cook mostly at home, batch cooking is a huge stress relief and time-saver.
 When you have an hour or so, make enough grains, beans, and roasted veggies to last three or four meals.
 This will make mealtime far more efficient.
 All you have to do is toss some mixed greens in a bowl and top with your pre-cooked grains, beans, roasted veggies, and sauce of your choice (store-bought is totally fine here).

 A stellar sauce can transform a basic bowl into something you crave nightly.
 Try out a few store-bought options or master your own at home.
 Sauces such as tahini, sesame or peanut, chimichurri, vegan ranch, and maple mustard complement a wide range of flavor profiles.